CS 240 Lab 10

 0123456789012345678901234567890123456789

-Now that we’re at the second breakpoint, display the stack frame again using the x command.
+Now that we’re at the second breakpoint, display the stack frame again using the same x command.
 What is the first 8-byte value that you see, at the bottom of the stack (start with 0x)?

 Correct answer: 0x3736353433323130